Caregiver Support

 - When someone offers help, let them help.

-- Consider joining an online support group.
+- Consider joining a caregiver support group.
+Find a support group in Alabama.

 - Make time to be social and do some of the things you used to do before being a caregiver.